-another one of those desserts that i have grown up having. along with gajar halwa, fruit custard and jelly used to take a prime position in the desserts mom would make.
+fruit custard is one of those desserts that i have grown up having along with gajar halwa, fruit custard and jelly used to take a prime position in the desserts mom would make.

 in this recipe too, the technique and method of making the custard remains the same. so you can use any milk i.e almond or diary and still get perfect results.